gcdelatorre/Easy-Trip/README.md

 - ✅ Generate a personalized travel plan quickly.
 - ✅ View itineraries in a clear, day-by-day format.
 - ✅ Save and revisit past or current plans.
-- 🕒 See destinations and activities on an interactive map *(In Progress)*.
+- ✅ See destinations and activities on an interactive map.
-- 🕒 Download plans as a PDF for offline access *(In Progress)*.
+- ✅ Download plans as a PDF for offline access.
+- ✅ Automatic Deep Links for flights, hotels, activities/tours.

 ---